Diarrhea: Sanitation

 Poverty often leads to unhygienic living conditions, as in this community in the Indian Himalayas.
 Such conditions promote contraction of diarrheal diseases, as a result of poor sanitation and hygiene.

 Open defecation is a leading cause of infectious diarrhea leading to death.

 Poverty is a good indicator of the rate of infectious diarrhea in a population.
 This association does not stem from poverty itself, but rather from the conditions under which impoverished people live.
 The absence of certain resources compromises the ability of the poor to defend themselves against infectious diarrhea.

-"Poverty is associated with poor housing, crowding, dirt floors, lack of access to clean water or to sanitary disposal of fecal waste (sanitation), cohabitation with domestic animals that may carry human pathogens, and a lack of refrigerated storage for food, all of which increase the frequency of diarrhea ...
+Poverty is associated with poor housing, crowding, dirt floors, lack of access to clean water or to sanitary disposal of fecal waste (sanitation), cohabitation with domestic animals that may carry human pathogens, and a lack of refrigerated storage for food, all of which increase the frequency of diarrhea ...
 Poverty also restricts the ability to provide age-appropriate, nutritionally balanced diets or to modify diets when diarrhea develops so as to mitigate and repair nutrient losses.
-The impact is exacerbated by the lack of adequate, available, and affordable medical care."
+The impact is exacerbated by the lack of adequate, available, and affordable medical care.

 One of the most common causes of infectious diarrhea is a lack of clean water.
 Often, improper fecal disposal leads to contamination of groundwater.
 This can lead to widespread infection among a population, especially in the absence of water filtration or purification.
 Human feces contains a variety of potentially harmful human pathogens.

 Nutrition

 Proper nutrition is important for health and functioning, including the prevention of infectious diarrhea.
 It is especially important to young children who do not have a fully developed immune system.
-Zinc deficiency, a condition often found in children in developing countries can, even in mild cases, have a significant impact on the development and proper functioning of the human immune system.
+Zinc deficiency, a condition often found in children in developing countries, can have a significant impact on the development and proper functioning of the human immune system, even in mild cases.
 Indeed, this relationship between zinc deficiency and reduced immune functioning corresponds with an increased severity of infectious diarrhea.
 Children who have lowered levels of zinc have a greater number of instances of diarrhea, severe diarrhea, and diarrhea associated with fever.
 Similarly, vitamin A deficiency can cause an increase in the severity of diarrheal episodes.
 However, there is some discrepancy when it comes to the impact of vitamin A deficiency on the rate of disease.
 While some argue that a relationship does not exist between the rate of disease and vitamin A status, others suggest an increase in the rate associated with deficiency.
 Given that estimates suggest 127 million preschool children worldwide are vitamin A deficient, this population has the potential for increased risk of disease contraction.